Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Datasets

-As we will show in Section~\ref{subsec:results}, these clusters represent problem difficulties at high level.
+These clusters represent problem difficulties at high level.
 For instance, these subsets will help the research community to shortly tune and/or perform sanity-check new approaches on the \emph{Easy} set (30 problems) instead of using the whole datasets (120 problems).
-Figure~\ref{fig:dataset_scatter} shows the three different distribution maps of our proposed datasets. \emph{Easy}, \emph{Medium}, and \emph{Hard} sets consist of 30, 40, and 50 individual symbolic regression problems, respectively.
+Figure~\ref{fig:dataset_scatter} shows the three different distribution maps of our proposed datasets.